Read more about the Prismic Imgix integration here.

 How can we ensure that the quality will be good enough and that the image will not be pixelated on specific devices?

 Users can see how Imgix transforms images by clicking on the "View real size image" link on the Picture editing popup in the Prismic UI.
 Alternatively, users can test how Imgix processes images with the Sandbox available here: https://sandbox.imgix.com/

 What do we need to upload to Prismic?
 Full image resolution or should we “optimize” it first on our side?

-We don't recommend to optimize images before uploading them to your Prismic Media Library.
+We don't recommend optimizing images before uploading them to your Prismic Media Library.

 How are GIFs handled?

-Animated GIF files will be compressed by imgix.
+Imgix will compress animated GIF files.
 Don't compress animated GIFs before uploading them to your Prismic Media Library.

 Any non-image file will be served directly from our CDN (Cloudfront).
 URLs remain the same as before the introduction of the Image Optimization functionality.

 Does this service automatically serve an optimized image based on the device (Retina, Mobile)